fex-team/fis-plus/doc/widget.md

 ##How to Develop With Widgets

 Widget is a set of specs which let web developers leverage their HTML, CSS and JavaScript knowledge to build widgets that can be reused easily and reliably.
-It can build anything from a button to a complete application as an encapsulated, reusable element.
-The fis framework will find and load all the resources for the widget when the widget is called.
-There are three types of widget, Template widget, JavaScript widget, CSS widget, Template widget(smarty for now) can invoke JavaScript widget and CSS widget.

 ###Why Widget

 To understand why widget(components) are so important, we need look no further than how we’ve hacked around the lack of components.
 As an example, let’s run through the process of consuming a typical third-party widget.

 First, we include the widget’s CSS and JavaScript: